Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Theoretical Results

-Combined with Theorem \ref{thm:stationarity_implies_global_optimality_info_ratio}, Theorem \ref{thm:actor_conv} establishes almost sure convergence of IDAC to a neighborhood of a \textit{global} optimum of the OIR minimization problem \eqref{stat_implies_glob:1} when linear function approximation is used for the critic.
-Note that if the linear approximation and features are expressive enough, then the neighborhood radius $\varepsilon$ will be small or even zero.
+Combined with Theorem \ref{thm:stationarity_implies_global_optimality_info_ratio}, Theorem \ref{thm:actor_conv} establishes almost sure convergence of IDAC to a neighborhood of a \textit{global} optimum of the OIR minimization problem \eqref{stat_implies_glob:1}.
+Note that if the linear approximation and features are expressive enough, then $\varepsilon$ will be small or even zero.